judyyang40/photo-recognition/README.md

-a.Invoke camera to capture a live image i.Ask for confirm or retake photo ii.Display the newly taken image on screen b.Press "Analyze" to invoke a lambda function to call Microsoft Cognitive Services Face API for face comparison
+a.Invoke camera to capture a live image i.Ask for confirm or retake photo ii.Display the newly taken image on screen b.Press "Analyze" to invoke a lambda function to call Amazon Rekognition API for face comparison

 4.Display similarity result